julelang/manual/src/tools/julefmt.md

 - An expression in parentheses is combined into a single line, even if it is on a new line.
 - Even if there are spaces after the comments between the use declarations, they will be ignored and merged with the following use declaration.
 	- Spaces between use declarations are ignored and they are all listed one under the other.
-	- If there is a comment on the same line as the use declarations, it will be moved above the declaration.
+	- Any encountered comment until the last use declaration will be moved above the all use declarations.
-	- If there is selection in the use declaration, the comments inside are preserved provided that the lines are different from the declaration line.
-Each comment is moved to the right for its own line.
 	- If there is a comment left after the Use declaration, it is considered to belong to the general scope.
+	- Binded use declarations comes after ordinary use declarations and ordered with the path by the `strings::Compare` function of the `std/strings` package.
+	- Ordinary use declarations ordered by the path with the `strings::Compare` function as well as binded use declarations.
+	- In ordinary use declarations, standard library packages comes after other packages.
+	- In binded use declarations, standard headers comes before other headers.
 - The spaces between the top directives are ignored and they are all listed one under the other.
 - A single directive is written along a single line.
 Even if it is passed down to lower lines, it is combined into a single line.
 - The output is produced without using the statement terminator.